richardyrich/richardyrich.github.io/README.md

-# These are the root files for the Github page: Investment-info (beta)
+# These are the root files for the Github page